|

 \tag{2.9}

-for any $u\in C^{1,\alpha}(\overline\Omega)$, then inclusion (2.8) assumes the form $u\in\lambda\Phi(u)$, where $\lambda\geqslant 0$.
+for any u\in C^{1,\alpha}(\overline\Omega), then inclusion (2.8) assumes the form u\in\lambda\Phi(u), where \lambda\geqslant 0.
 The following result holds.
 Lemma 4.
-Under conditions 1)–3) of Theorem 1, the mapping $\Phi$, as defined by (2.9), has the following properties: 1) the image of any bounded subset of $C^{1,\alpha}(\overline\Omega)$ under $\Phi$ is precompact in $C^{1,\alpha}(\overline\Omega)$; 2) $\Phi$ has convex compact values in $C^{1,\alpha}(\overline\Omega)$; 3) $\Phi$ is upper semicontinuous on $C^{1,\alpha}(\overline\Omega)$ [24], that is, for any $u_0\in C^{1,\alpha}(\overline\Omega)$ and arbitrary open set $U\supset\Phi(u_0)$, there exists a neighbourhood $V$ of $u_0$ such that $\Phi(V)\subset U$.
-Proof.
-Let $A$ be a bounded set in $C^{1,\alpha}(\overline\Omega)$, that is, $A$ lies in some ball $B(\theta,R)$ ($\theta$ is the origin of the space, $R>0$).
-By Lemma 1 there exists a constant $M>0$ such that inequality (2.2) holds for any $u\in B(\theta,R)$ and $v\in W_p^2(\Omega)$.
+Under conditions 1)–3) of Theorem 1, the mapping \Phi, as defined by (2.9), has the following properties: 1) the image of any bounded subset of C^{1,\alpha}(\overline\Omega) under \Phi is precompact in C^{1,\alpha}(\overline\Omega); 2) \Phi has convex compact values in C^{1,\alpha}(\overline\Omega); 3) \Phi is upper semicontinuous on C^{1,\alpha}(\overline\Omega) [24], that is, for any u_0\in C^{1,\alpha}(\overline\Omega) and arbitrary open set U\supset\Phi(u_0), there exists a neighbourhood V of u_0 such that \Phi(V)\subset U. Proof.
+Let A be a bounded set in C^{1,\alpha}(\overline\Omega), that is, A lies in some ball B(\theta,R) (\theta is the origin of the space, R>0).
+By Lemma 1 there exists a constant M>0 such that inequality (2.2) holds for any u\in B(\theta,R) and v\in W_p^2(\Omega).

-Assertion 1) of Lemma 2 implies that the set $G(A)$ is bounded in $L_p(\Omega)$, that is, there is a constant $C>0$ such that $\|z\|_p\leqslant C$ for any $z\in G(A)$.
-This implies the estimate $\|L(u)v\|_p\leqslant C$ for any $u\in A$ and $v\in\Phi(u)$.
-Hence from estimate (2.2) it follows that $\|v\|_{p,2}\leqslant MC$ for any $v\in\Phi(A)$.
-Hence the set $\Phi(A)$ is precompact, because $W_p^2(\Omega)$ is compactly embedded in $C^{1,\alpha}(\overline\Omega)$ ($p>n$, $0<\alpha<(p-n)/p$).
+Assertion 1) of Lemma 2 implies that the set G(A) is bounded in L_p(\Omega), that is, there is a constant C>0 such that \|z\|_p\leqslant C for any z\in G(A).
+This implies the estimate \|L(u)v\|_p\leqslant C for any u\in A and v\in\Phi(u).
+Hence from estimate (2.2) it follows that \|v\|_{p,2}\leqslant MC for any v\in\Phi(A).
+Hence the set \Phi(A) is precompact, because W_p^2(\Omega) is compactly embedded in C^{1,\alpha}(\overline\Omega) (p>n, 0<\alpha<(p-n)/p).

-Let us show that $\Phi$ has convex compact values in $C^{1,\alpha}(\overline\Omega)$.
-Let $u\in C^{1,\alpha}(\overline\Omega)$.
-By Lemma 2, $G(u)$ is a bounded convex closed set in $L_p(\Omega)$.
-For any fixed $u$, $L^{-1}(u)$ is a compact linear operator from $L_p(\Omega)$ into $C^{1,\alpha}(\overline\Omega)$.
-Hence the set $\Phi(u)=L^{-1}(u)G(u)$ is convex and precompact.
+Let us show that \Phi has convex compact values in C^{1,\alpha}(\overline\Omega).
+Let u\in C^{1,\alpha}(\overline\Omega).
+By Lemma 2, G(u) is a bounded convex closed set in L_p(\Omega).
+For any fixed u, L^{-1}(u) is a compact linear operator from L_p(\Omega) into C^{1,\alpha}(\overline\Omega).
+Hence the set \Phi(u)=L^{-1}(u)G(u) is convex and precompact.
 It remains to verify that this set is closed.

-Let $(v_n)\subset\Phi(u)$ and let $v_n\to v$ in $C^{1,\alpha}(\overline\Omega)$.
-Then $v_n=L^{-1}y_n$, where $y_n\in G(u)$.
-Since $L_p(\Omega)$ is reflexive, and $G(u)$ is bounded, there exists a subsequence $(y_{n_k})$ weakly converging to $y$.
-The bounded set $G(u)$ is convex and closed, and hence $y\in G(u)$.
-From weak convergence $(y_{n_k})$ to $y$ and since the operator $L^{-1}(u)$ is compact, it follows that $L^{-1}(u)y_{n_k}\to L^{-1}(u)y$.
-Hence $v=L^{-1}(u)y\in\Phi(u)$.
-This proves that $\Phi(u)$ is closed.
+Let (v_n)\subset\Phi(u) and let v_n\to v in C^{1,\alpha}(\overline\Omega).
+Then v_n=L^{-1}y_n, where y_n\in G(u).
+Since L_p(\Omega) is reflexive, and G(u) is bounded, there exists a subsequence (y_{n_k}) weakly converging to y.
+The bounded set G(u) is convex and closed, and hence y\in G(u).
+From weak convergence (y_{n_k}) to y and since the operator L^{-1}(u) is compact, it follows that L^{-1}(u)y_{n_k}\to L^{-1}(u)y.
+Hence v=L^{-1}(u)y\in\Phi(u).
+This proves that \Phi(u) is closed.

 Let us now proceed with the proof of assertion 3) of Lemma 4.
-We need to show that, for any $u_0\in C^{1,\alpha}(\overline\Omega)$ and arbitrary $\varepsilon>0$, there exists $\delta>0$ such that $\Phi(B(u_0,\delta))\subset\Phi(u_0)+B(\theta,\varepsilon)$, $\theta$ is the origin of the space $C^{1,\alpha}(\overline\Omega)$.
-The last inclusion means that, for any $u\in B(u_0,\delta)$ and $v\in\Phi(u)$, there exists $v_0\in\Phi(u_0)$ such that $\|v-v_0\|<\varepsilon$.
+We need to show that, for any u_0\in C^{1,\alpha}(\overline\Omega) and arbitrary \varepsilon>0, there exists \delta>0 such that \Phi(B(u_0,\delta))\subset\Phi(u_0)+B(\theta,\varepsilon), \theta is the origin of the space C^{1,\alpha}(\overline\Omega).
+The last inclusion means that, for any u\in B(u_0,\delta) and v\in\Phi(u), there exists v_0\in\Phi(u_0) such that \|v-v_0\|<\varepsilon.

-Let $u_0\in C^{1,\alpha}(\overline\Omega)$ and $\varepsilon>0$ be fixed.
-By Lemma 1, there exists a constant $M>0$ such that estimate (2.2) holds for each $u\in B(u_0,1)$ and $v\in W_p^2(\Omega)$,
+Let u_0\in C^{1,\alpha}(\overline\Omega) and \varepsilon>0 be fixed.
+By Lemma 1, there exists a constant M>0 such that estimate (2.2) holds for each u\in B(u_0,1) and v\in W_p^2(\Omega),

 \begin{equation*}